Burlington metropolitan area, Vermont

-The Office of Management and Budget defines the area as one of its metropolitan statistical areas (the Burlington-South Burlington Metropolitan Statistical Area), a designation used for statistical purposes by the U.S. Census Bureau and other agencies.
+The Office of Management and Budget defines the area as one of its metropolitan statistical areas (the Burlington–South Burlington metropolitan statistical area), a designation used for statistical purposes by the U.S. Census Bureau and other agencies.
 The MSA designation represents the counties containing the contiguous urbanized area centered on the city of Burlington, plus adjacent counties that are socially and economically linked to the urban core (as measured by commuting).
-An alternative definition using towns instead of counties as basic units is the Burlington-South Burlington New England City and Town Area (NECTA).
+An alternative definition using towns instead of counties as basic units was the Burlington–South Burlington New England City and Town Area (NECTA).
+Tabulating census data by NECTA definitions was discontinued when the OMB updated the statistical area definitions effective July 2023.
+The Burlington–South Burlington–Barre, VT combined statistical area adds Washington County (defined as the Barre, VT micropolitan statistical area) and the MSA, with a 2023 estimated population of 288,084.

 Counties

 List of counties making up the MSA: